 View seen when visiting the famous Ponte Vecchio bridge.
 Florence, Italy

-Without a doubt, the most famous bridge to travel to in Florence, and perhaps all of Tuscany, is the Ponte Vecchio — or old bridge.
-Considered an engineering marvel when it was built in the 1300s, the bridge still boasts bustling stalls and shops, much like it did centuries ago.
-Originally occupied by butchers and fishmongers, the ruling aristocracy evicted them due to the strong odors that filled the halls, so the stores today feature the jewelers who replaced them.
-The confined and hot (in the summer) environs are not for the claustrophobic.
-We found it easy to be overwhelmed by the cacophony of vendors and hagglers alike.
-You can bargain with the jewelers, but recognize that the starting prices are often inflated due to the nature of the clientele.
-Either way, this historic bridge is a superb vantage point for photographing the Arno River that runs underneath it and for people watching.
+Without a doubt, the most famous bridge to travel to in Florence, and perhaps all of Tuscany, is the Ponte Vecchio — or “Old Bridge.”
+Considered an engineering marvel when it was built in the 1300s, this arch bridge still boasts bustling stalls and shops, much like it did centuries ago.
+Initially occupied by butchers and fishmongers, the ruling aristocracy evicted them due to the strong odors that filled the halls.

 View seen when visiting the famous Pont du Gard aqueduct bridge.
 France